opendatasoft/ods-documentation/source/publish_content.rst

 * IFrames cannot interact together

 The ods-widgets library is an Open Source, AngularJS based framework developed and maintainted by OpenDataSoft on `GitHub <https://github.com/opendatasoft/ods-widgets>`_.
-It comes with a complete and comprehenseive `online documentation <https://opendatasoft.github.io/ods-widgets/docs/>`_.
+It comes with a complete and comprehensive `online documentation <https://opendatasoft.github.io/ods-widgets/docs/>`_.

 It can be used directly in your domain's content pages (without having to load / initialize the library as this is